AugustDG/spotmicro/README.md

 If you're ever finding the new folders/files bizarre, it's because I'm trying out the Arduino IDE 2.0!

+The important file is the *.ino* one, so that shouldn't change 👌🏽

 ## Servo Arrangement

 I've arranged the servos in the below fashion, the [🧑🏽] emoji is the front and the [🍑] is the rear of the bot :)